Thomas Parigot is counsel in the International Arbitration practice.

 International arbitrations on which Thomas Parigot has worked include the representation of:

-- A group of shareholders of a holding company as Claimants in an ICC arbitration in Paris against two shareholders in the same company.
-The dispute concerns the interpretation of a put option price provision contained in a Shareholders’ Agreement.
-The law of the Netherlands applies.
-Over USD 1 billion is at stake.
+- A group of shareholders of a holding company, Claimants in an ICC arbitration in Paris against two shareholders in the same company.
+The dispute concerned the interpretation of a put option price provision contained in a Shareholders’ Agreement.
+The law of the Netherlands applied.
+Over $1 billion was at stake.

 - The Bolivarian Republic of Venezuela in two parallel ICSID arbitrations respectively initiated by O.I.
 European Group B.V.
 (ICSID Case No. ARB/11/25) and its subsidiaries Fábrica de Vidrios Los Andes, C.A. and Owens-Illinois de Venezuela, C.A.
 (ICSID Case No. ARB/12/21).
 The dispute was in relation to the operation of two industrial plants for the production, processing and distribution of glass containers.
 The claims were brought under the Netherlands-Venezuela bilateral investment treaty.

 Mastère Spécialisé in International Business Law and Management

 Université Paris I Panthéon-Sorbonne